IMAT3904/Game-Engine-V1/docs/index.md

 ## Check it Out

-If you want to see more the Engine, please follow the link at the top of the page to look over the code on GitHub.
+If you want to see more of the Engine, please follow the link at the top of the page to look over the code on GitHub.